rangertaha/messaging-patterns/pubsub/README.rst

-Here I am running 3 seperate **consumer.py** on different terminals.
+Here I am running 3 separate **consumer.py** on different terminals.
 Notice the numbers at the start of the lines are all unique.
 Each consumer receives a different message from the set of messages the producer sends.